voliva/formicary/README.md

 A validator must return either a boolean (true means validation passes, false means it fails) or a list of error messages.
 It can also be async, in case it needs some asynchronous logic.

 Validators are composable.
-This library exposes two utilities to compose them easily:
+This library exposes some utilities to compose them easily:

 - `pipeValidators(...validators)` takes any number of validators and runs them one-by-one, bailing out when one of them reports an error.
 - `mergeValidators(...validators)` takes any number of validators and runs them simultaneously, returning the list of all errors reported if there were any.
+- `conditionalValidator(conditionFn, validator)` only runs `validator` when conditionFn returns `true`, otherwise it always accepts.

 And it provides a set of useful built-in validators: